johnk/bn-blog/_posts/2019-09-13-bloodnumbers-preview.md

 ## A single blood measure over time
 ![blood test measure over time](/img/bn-measure-over-time.png)

 I'll post more screenshots as development continues.
-There are a more capabilities I'm working on adding.
+There are many more capabilities I'm working on adding.